plurid/universality-metering/README.md

 If the text contains images, videos, canvas and/or iframes elements the selection modes will reflect that by adding the `Image`, `Video`, `Canvas` and `Iframe` mode respectively.

-Due to the highly sensitive, multi-dimensional matters of human (or general idea-based, that is, grounded in touch and sight) language, a single crisp number is only recommended as an introductive step into this valuation metric for the universability of a language entity:
+Due to the highly sensitive, multi-dimensional matters of human (or general idea-based, that is, grounded in touch and sight) language, a single crisp number is only recommended as an introductive step into this valuation metric for the universability of a high-level abstracted conceptual entity:

 <p align="center">
     <img src="https://raw.githubusercontent.com/plurid/universality-metering/master/about/docs/images/universality-crisp.png" width="700px">